 The Wharton Online Community will automatically upload your former Penn photo (yes, the one you submitted when you were 18!) and Campus Express will not accept a substitute.
 Send your digital photo to mbaprogram@wharton.upenn.edu and we will have the PennCard Center substitute the new photo.
-Until the newer photo is uploaded, you can hide the old photo by logging in to your entry in http://spike.wharton.upenn.edu and choosing My Profile to edit your information.
+Until the newer photo is uploaded, you can hide the old photo by logging in to the Community tab via https://mba-inside.wharton.upenn.edu and choosing My Profile to edit your information.